 - Have entered the University as a freshman;

 - Apply to a program within two years of their freshman admission;

 - Complete 3 successive semesters of full time study of required course work at the University of Connecticut;

 - Must earn an Overall Grade Point Average of a minimum of a 3.2 for Diagnostic Genetic Sciences or must earn an Overall Grade Point Average of a minimum of a 3.0 for Dietetics, or Medical Laboratory Sciences;

-- Meet all admission requirements and file a Department of Allied Health Sciences Application by the deadline.
+- Meet all admission requirements and file a Supplemental Application by the deadline.

 University of Connecticut students who do not meet the Guaranteed Admission Offer will be reviewed competitively on a space available basis.
-Transfer applicants to the professional majors will be reviewed on a space available basis once matriculated University of Connecticut students have been reviewed and offers of admission have been confirmed.
+Transfer applicants will be reviewed on a space available basis once matriculated University of Connecticut students have been reviewed and offers of admission have been confirmed.

 - Applications are accepted once per year (deadline February 1) for a fall admission.

-- Transfer or Readmission applicants must submit their respective university applications to meet the Professional program deadline even though university deadlines fall after the professional program application deadline.
+- Transfer or Readmission applicants must submit their respective university applications to meet the supplemental application deadline even though university deadlines fall after supplemental application deadline.